philipjoubert/greenplan/README.md

     bundle exec middleman build

-This added the HTML/CSS files in the **build** folder.
+This adds the HTML/CSS files in the **build** folder.
 Static resources like powerpoint presentations are not automatically added to the build folder, and have to be manually copied.

 The site is hosted on [Netlify](https://www.netlify.com/).